 - Interdisciplinary Approach – The Applied Computer Science program blends together different areas of study, including mathematics and science, within the computer science field.
 This broader exploration of computer science allows you more options to incorporate your specific interests into the curriculum.

 - Career Flexibility – Understanding the principles of computer science, and how it can be applied within a business operation, gives you the marketable skills for a variety of job roles.
 KSU’s computer science graduates have found high-salaried positions in systems analysis, programming, data communications, end-user support, database administration, consulting and top management, to name a few.

 - Emerging Technology – This program targets emerging technology within computer science, including those spanning other disciplines.
 Coursework includes web development, social media, database, game design, Linux OS, mobile computing, data warehousing, cloud computing, data mining and robotics.

-Learn more about the Department of Computer Science at the College of Architecture and Construction Management (CACM), or select an Architecture topic below:
+Learn more about the Department of Computer Science at the College of Computing and Software Engineering (CCSE), or select an Architecture topic below: